 Types of Bathroom Sinks

-When remodeling your bathroom or building an addition or a new house, you might feel overwhelmed with all of the varieties of bathroom sinks.
+When remodeling your bathroom, building an addition or updating a new house, you might feel overwhelmed with all of the varieties of bathroom sinks.

 This guide outlines types of bathroom sinks to help you make sense of pedestal sinks, wall-mounted sinks and styles that come in a variety of colors, sizes, styles and shapes to match – or help create – your bathroom decor.